hapax/hapax.github.io/_posts/2021-01-20-chaosdice.md

 	return int(6*x) + 1
 ```

-It's difficult to directly check whether the dynamics of dice rolling
+It's difficult to prove that dice exhibit chaotic dynamics.
-really does obey our assumptions.
 But hopefully our proofs-of-concept suggest that in deterministic games of
 chance, you really are dicing with chaos.